bootdotdev/blog/content/jobs/the-two-classes-of-software-engineer.md

 "Software engineer" has become a ubiquitous term for people who write, deploy, architect, or sometimes even simply test code.
 In reality, I think there are two classes of "software engineers"; those who understand computer science well enough to do challenging, innovative work, and those who just get by because they’re familiar with a few high-level tools.
 The laziness with which the tech industry has adopted the term "software engineer" has made it harder for us to distinguish between the two.

-For the sake of this article, I'm going to refer to those who've taken the time to study in-depth as "_computer scientists_", and those who skipped the boring stuff to learn how to deploy a React portfolio as "_developers_".
+For the sake of this article, I'm going to refer to those who've taken the time to study in-depth as "computer scientists", and those who skipped the boring stuff to learn how to deploy a React portfolio as "developers".
 Keep in mind I just need some words to work with, there's nothing wrong with the term "developer" and there's nothing magic about the title "computer scientist".

 _I won't be talking about the differences in job titles among software engineers.
 If that's what you're here for check out [this other article on how much money different kinds of engineers make](/computer-science/highest-paying-computer-science-jobs/)._